lizageorge/my-Stanford-Summer-Sessions/Clientside Internet Technology - CS 193C/Notes/7-14; Intro to Javascript!.md

 - you can link an external js file into your HTML file using the `script` tag too
 	- ![[Pasted image 473.png]]
 	- `defer` tells the browser to only start executing the js once the entire page has loaded
+	- make sure your script tag is still at the end of the body tag!

 ### The Document Object Model
 - = the interactions between the browser and js